 Locks and Lockers — We supply locks for all students.
 Students will use the same lock and locker for their entire high school experience.
 The use of the lock and locker will be free.
 However, there will be a $5.00 replacement fee for any lock, which is removed.
 Lockers MUST be kept locked at QII times.
 Students, please do not shares lockers as you are held accountable for any item in your assigned locker.
 During construction, it will be necessary to shift and reassess locker use as we go.
 We appreciate your patience with this inconvenience and will accommodate all requests for locker preferences.

-Student Personal Data and Enrollment Information Form: The personal data/emergency form should be completed by the parent and brought in to school on August 31 to exchange for your schedule or by the student on the first day.
+Student Personal Data and Enrollment Information Form: The personal data/emergency form should be completed by the parent and brought in to school before the first day to exchange for your schedule or by the student on the first day.
 This form should list the names of people to contact in the event an emergency (at least one additional name MUST be listed).
 If this form is not on file at the school or the emergency information is not completed, we cannot honor any requests for release until we have this verification.

 Students participating in athletics, cheerleading and/or marching band/band front and Destination Imagination will be required to pay a participation fee.
 Fees will be collected as follows: